MalakEhabb/ML-based-Product-Matching/README.md

 - A pie chart shows the percentage of false matches above and below a threshold.

 ## Walkthrough
--Unzip the product_matching_model
+- Unzip the product_matching_model
--install the requirments
+- install the requirments
--run the predict.py script
+- run the predict.py script
--check the directory for the resulted excel sheet
+- check the directory for the resulted excel sheet